Farewell to Gerald Harper 1929-2025

 Gerald Harper, the actor whose death in July at the age of 96 got very little press attention, had been retired for many years but is surely recalled with affection and admiration by many.

 Harper was by far the best Sherlock Holmes ever, and seemed born for the part, which he played at the Haymarket Theatre in 1979.
 A brilliant actor, almost absurdly handsome, in his starring roles on TV he came to epitomize a certain sort of Britishness.
 Like it or loathe it, you have to admit that he did it outstandingly well, particularly in Hadleigh, in which he played James Hadleigh, a Yorkshire landowner and businessman with a taste for equestrian sports.
-The YTV series ran and ran in the early seventies, and watching it now (which you still can on YouTube) is more than just a nostalgia binge.
-Originally featuring in the pilot series Gazette, Hadleigh was meant to be a rather dislikeable toff, whose interference in the provincial newspaper he happens to own caused resentment and friction.
-Played by Harper, he became so popular that YTV made him the titular hero of the new series.
+The YTV series featuring him ran for eight years in total, and watching it now (which you still can on YouTube or the DVDs that continue to sell) is more than just a nostalgia binge.
+Originally appearing in the pilot series Gazette, Hadleigh seemed at the start be a rather dislikeable toff, whose interference in the provincial newspaper he happens to own caused resentment and friction.
+Played by Harper, he developed far beyond this and became so popular that YTV made him the titular hero of the new series.

 In one scene of Gazette, Hadleigh, standing in a theatre bar, pronounces, "Shaw must be played with panache."
 Well, nobody could play a line with more panache than Gerald Harper could, particularly when he adopted that gravelly, ironic drawl.